 Crowe first joined the staff as the associate director of communications, coming to the BJC after spending nearly a decade in television news at the NewsChannel 5 Network (WTVF-TV) in Nashville, Tennessee.
 She served in a variety of producing roles at WTVF and worked on an array of special projects with the station, including live gavel-to-gavel trial coverage, political debates, election night results and coverage of the town hall presidential debate in 2008.

 Crowe is a journalism and mass communications graduate of Samford University, and she earned a master’s degree in liberal arts and science from Vanderbilt University.
 A member of the Religion Communicators Council, Crowe serves as the president of the D.C. chapter.
-She is the recipient of two DeRose-Hinkhouse Awards from the Religion Communicators Council: a 2015 award for her social media campaign work and a 2016 award for specialized writing.
+She is the recipient of three DeRose-Hinkhouse Awards from the Religion Communicators Council: a 2015 award for her social media campaign work, a 2016 award for specialized writing and a 2017 award for the “What is Religious Liberty?” flyer.
 Crowe serves on the National Council of Churches Communication Committee and the editorial advisory board of The Christian Citizen.
 A graduate of the Nashville Young Leaders Council, she was nominated for the Rising Star award at the 2007 Midsouth Emmys.